sureshvenkatesan/min_rt_functional_test/README.md

 ## Minimal Artifactory Functional Testing Framework

-THis framework has been repurposed form the partner-integration-tests used internally in JFrog by the Partnership Engineering team.
+This test framework has been repurposed form the partner-integration-tests used internally in JFrog by the Partnership Engineering team.

-NOTE: the test purpose is to test if deployment was correct and JFrog Deployment is functioning as expected and not for running  on a Production live JFrog Deployment.
+**NOTE:** the test purpose is to test if deployment was correct and JFrog Deployment is functioning as expected and not for running  on a Production live JFrog Deployment.
-You can use this test framework "as is" and  it is not supported by JFrog.
+You can use this test framework **"as is"** and  it is not supported by JFrog.

 It has the following customizations to the original partner-integration-tests :
 a) It is upgraded to run with :